Hanmactu712/Hectre-Test/README.md

 }
 ```

-6. Run the following command:
+6. Run the following command under the folder which contains the Hectre.BackEnd.sln file.

 ```
 dotnet restore
+dotnet test
 dotnet run
 ```